A 1989 PlatformGame for the UsefulNotes/NintendoEntertainmentSystem, developed by Aicom.

 * BookEnds: Since the island is crescent-shaped, you can see the opposite shoreline at the beginning of the first stage and the end of the last.

-* CastFromHitPoints: The most powerful attack in the game is a laser arc that Megagon can shoot from his body, at the cost of two hit points.
+* CastFromHitPoints: The most powerful attack in the game is a laser arc that Megagon can shoot from his body, at the cost of one of your hit points.

 * DeathMountain: Zone 5.